Yolisss/Yolisss/README.md

 ## <div align="center">About Me<div>
 <div align="center">
 👋 Hello there!
 I'm Yolis, a Software Engineer Apprentice with a passion for coding and a strong focus on JavaScript.
-Currently working on application to improve my skills.
+Currently working on applications to improve my skills through AnitB x Intuit Program.
 </div>
   </br>
 <div align="center">